Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Results and Discussion

-We apply our GNN-based subgrid closure model, trained on the BFS case, to different geometries to evaluate its generalization ability.
-These new geometries include ramp and wall-mounted cube (WMC) cases with the same height of $h=0.0127m$ as the BFS case and are tested under the same Reynolds number, $Re=26,501$.
-They present a more challenging extrapolation task for the trained model than simply changing the step size in the BFS case, as these configurations have distinct geometric differences near the separation regions and exhibit different separation physics.
+We apply our GNN-based subgrid closure model, trained on the two-dimensional BFS case, to different geometries to evaluate its generalization ability.
+These new geometries include two-dimensional ramp and wall-mounted cube (WMC) cases with the same height of $h=0.0127m$ as the BFS case and are tested under the same Reynolds number, $Re=26,501$.
+They present a more challenging extrapolation task for the trained model as these configurations have distinct geometric differences near the separation regions and exhibit different separation physics.
 Visualizations of the discretizations of these geometries are provided in Fig.\ref{fig:Grid_BFR_WMC} in Appendix. \ref{app:Grids used for data generation}

-Fig. \ref{fig:BFR_error} shows the normalized $L^2$ error over time for the ramp case, where we compare the performance of the trained model with three other baseline predictions.
+Fig. \ref{fig:BFR_error} shows the normalized $L^2$ error over time for the two-dimensional ramp case, where we compare the performance of the trained model with three other baseline predictions.
 We observe that NM-5k exhibits the highest overall error (due to the lack of any closure), while LES-5k has lower error than NM-5k, highlighting the need for a closure model.
 Furthermore, ML-5k shows a lower error than LES-5k, whereas LES-20k achieves the lowest error.
 This suggests that even when tested on the ramp case, which has a smoother separation due to a smaller flow turning angle, our model is improved compared to LES-5k model.
 Furthermore, the proposed model exhibits stability beyond the time steps used during training, suggesting its robustness in extended time-step integration.
-Fig. \ref{fig:BFR_probe} presents the pointwise accuracy of the models based on normalized x-direction velocity data obtained from a probe located at $(x,y)=(2h,h)$.
+Fig. \ref{fig:BFR_probe} presents the pointwise accuracy of the models based on normalized $x$-direction velocity data obtained from a probe located at $(x,y)=(2h,h)$.
 The trends observed in the pointwise analysis are consistent with the overall error profiles, demonstrating that the ML model not only improves upon the performance of LES-5k but also remains stable for longer prediction horizons than those encountered during training.